 Dopamine regulation of competitive behavior in coexisting populations of lizards Podarcis siculus and Podarcis melisellensis

 Behaviors of aggressive and social character shape population dynamics, reproductive output, and energy balance within populations.
 These behavioral paradigms are the result of the activity of brain monoamine neurotransmitters – serotonin, dopamine (DA), and noradrenaline.
 These neurotransmitters are vastly understudied in wild animals and, often, their causative roles in behavior are not directly evident due to behavioral and physiological variability within populations.
 Lizards, amniotic vertebrates, have simpler brains than mammals yet share with them common neural circuits in the brainstem that are responsible for motivational behavior including aggression.
 This simpler brain is favorable for studying underlying mechanisms of behavioral control, and the results could be translated to other species.
 It is well known that in the Eastern Adriatic, Podarcis siculus, a global invasive species, competitively excludes the native Podarcis melisellensis.
-We have recently demonstrated that P. siculus has twice as much dopamine in brain than P. melisellensis.
-The project BOLDer aims to study this unique model of coexisting lizards’ species to understand the relationship between differences in brain neurotransmitter content and ecological exclusion of these species.
-Specifically, we plan to: 1) demonstrate the interspecific differences in brain DA levels between these two species across different sympatric populations (HPLC); 2) link these differences with specific components of aggressive behavior (in situ and lab. behavioral testing); and 3) examine structural (histology/immunohistochemistry) and transcriptional (transcriptome NGS and qRT-PCR) mechanisms that determine these differences.
+We have recently demonstrated that P. siculus has twice as much dopamine in the brain as P. melisellensis.
+The project BOLDer aims to study this unique model of coexisting lizards species to understand the relationship between differences in brain neurotransmitter content and ecological exclusion of these species.
+Specifically, we plan to: 1) demonstrate the interspecific differences in brain DA levels between these two species across different sympatric populations (HPLC); 2) link these differences with specific components of aggressive behavior (in situ and lab. behavioral testing), and 3) examine structural (histology/immunohistochemistry) and transcriptional (transcriptome NGS and qRT-PCR) mechanisms that determine these differences.
 BOLDer will formally establish the first neuroethological research group at the Faculty of Science, that will, with its comparative approach, try to clarify the axis that links aggressive behavior with the regulation of neurotransmitter levels/activity.

 Meet the team

-We are a tam of scientists focusing on research topics like neuroethology and behavioral genetics of vertebrates – systematically investigating the neurochemical basis of normal behavior in wild animals and behavior genetics of vertebrates
+We are a team of scientists focusing on research topics like neuroethology and behavioral genetics of vertebrates – systematically investigating the neurochemical basis of normal behavior in wild animals and behavior genetics of vertebrates

 doc. dr. sc.
 Sofia Ana Blažević

-The PI has 11 year experience in the study of the molecular basis of behavior, specifically the role of serotonin in social behavior, and ample experience on work with laboratory animals.
+The PI has 11 years of experience in the study of the molecular basis of behavior, specifically the role of serotonin in social behavior, and ample experience on work with laboratory animals.
 She will coordinate all stages of the project, working with all members of the research group to ensure the successful execution of the project.
-SAB will lead research stages of sampling after behavioral testing in laboratory, NGS transcriptome sequencing, and expression studies on genes (mRNA and protein level) related to differential neurochemical levels.
-She will also be in charge of all the installation stages, specially project implementation, Follow up on the development of the doctoral student and training of members, supervision of master students involved in the project, lead the preparation of publications and application to other funding sources.
+SAB will lead research stages of sampling after behavioral testing in a laboratory, NGS transcriptome sequencing, and expression studies on genes (mRNA and protein level) related to differential neurochemical levels.
+She will also be in charge of all the installation stages, especially project implementation, Follow up on the development of the doctoral student and training of members, supervision of master students involved in the project, lead the preparation of publications and application to other funding sources.
 The PI bears responsibility for any financial costs within the project.

 doc. dr. sc.
 Zoran Marčić

-Zoran is expert in vertebrate biology and fieldwork research as well as in work on captive populations of wild vertebrates.
-In addition, he participated in zoology field course for 13 years where students are thought vertebrate ecology in the field.
+Zoran is an expert in vertebrate biology and fieldwork research as well as in work on captive populations of wild vertebrates.
+In addition, he participated in a zoology field course for 13 years where students are thought vertebrate ecology in the field.
 He will participate in field research and sampling as well as lizard phenotyping.
 He will actively participate in the analysis of results and preparation of publications.

-dr. sc.
+Dr. sc.
 Olga Malev

 mag. oecol. et prot. nat.
 Marko Glogoški